gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 ## Notes on Contentful Content Models

-There are currently some things to keep in mind when building your content models at contentful.
+There are currently some things to keep in mind when building your content models at Contentful.

-1. At the moment, Fields that do not have at least 1 populated instance will not be created in the graphql schema.
+1. At the moment, fields that do not have at least one populated instance will not be created in the GraphQL schema.

 2. When using reference fields, be aware that this source plugin will automatically create the reverse reference.
 You do not need to create references on both content types.
 For simplicity, it is easier to put the reference field on the child in child/parent relationships.

-## How to query
+## How to query for Asset nodes

-Two standard data types will be available from Contentful: `ContentType` and `Asset`.
+Two standard nodes are available from Contentful: `Asset` and `ContentType`.

-You can query Asset nodes created from Contentful like the following:
+`Asset` nodes will be created in your site's GraphQL schema under `contentfulAsset` and `allContentfulAsset`. `contentfulAsset` returns a single instance of the `Asset` and `allContentfulAsset` returns all instances of the `Asset`.

+#### Query for all Asset nodes

+Querying for **all** `Asset` nodes often takes place in `gatsby-node.js` using Gatsby's [`createPages`](https://next.gatsbyjs.org/docs/node-apis/#createPages) Node API:

 ```graphql
 {